 Application Deadline: All applications must be submitted a minimum of 30 calendar days prior to the start of your requested rotation or you will automatically not be accepted.
 Due to processing times we cannot accept any application submitted less than 30 days prior to rotations start.

-There is a $500.00 application fee which is non-refundable.
+There is a $500 application fee which is NON-REFUNDABLE.
 Payments must be made through the electronic application system only.
-In addition to the application fee we require a weekly tuition fee in the amount of $100.00.
+If application is submitted outside of listed timeline it will not be reviewed or accepted.
+In addition to the application fee we require a weekly tuition fee in the amount of $100 per week.
 This fee is to be paid prior to starting your rotation.

 You will be notified in writing either that your request has been accepted or that we cannot accommodate your request.
-If we are unable to provide your requested rotation, you will be offered the next available rotation date.
-You may ask questions about the program or check the status of your application by sending an email to the Observership Program Office at [email protected].
+If we are unable to provide your requested rotation, You will be offered a second choice rotation per your application.
+This does not guarantee placement if all rotations are full.
+You may ask questions about the program or check the status of your application by sending an email to the Physician Observer Program Office at FlaObservers@ccf.org.

 This information will be sent to you in a confirmation letter prior to your start date.